 Well known for his slick Amiga games Midnight Resistance and RoboCop 2, Ian Moran worked at Special FX from mid 1989 until 1992 when he was one of 5 founding members that formed Rage software.

 John was one half of the formidable Random Access/Sales Curve programming team that worked on some of the Amiga's most fondly remembered games.
-His first 16-bit game was the Atari ST version of Silkworm, although some code was shared with Ron Pieket's Amiga version.
-He helped on Ninja Warriors, SWIV and Rodland, and wrote Saint Dragon and Indy Heat.
+John worked on Silkworm, Ninja Warriors, SWIV, Rodland, Saint Dragon and Indy Heat.

 The programming legend responsible for the superb games Silkworm, Ninja Warriors, SWIV, Rodland and Q-Bic, Ron answers a plethora of technical questions about his games.